A weighted one-level density of families of $L$-functions

-and the multiplicative law of the Ramanujan tau function.
+is the arithmetical coefficient, absolutely convergent in small disks around 0, such that $\mathcal A(0,0,0;0) = \mathcal B$.
 As in all the previous examples, this gives a formula for~\eqref{5.aux10} with all the main terms and error $O(X^{1/2+\varepsilon})$ and differentiating this formula with respect to $C$ at $C=D$, we get

 with

 If $A,B,D\asymp(\log X)^{-1}$ the above formula simplifies a lot, since

 and